The toolbox

 Not: a sizing recommendation; resilience is described qualitatively, never priced.

-A 20-year EV-vs-ICE lifecycle view — NPV, payback, TCO — calculator-first: enter your own quotes and rates, or use clearly labeled directional defaults.
+A 20-year EV-vs-ICE lifecycle view covering NPV, payback, and TCO.
+It's calculator-first: enter your own quotes and rates, or use clearly labeled directional defaults.
 Every figure traces to a named assumption and is confidence-labeled.

 Not: a guaranteed bill, a financed quote, or investment advice.

-The value of shaving that peak — avoided demand charges and mobile-unit fuel, against battery cycle cost — as a directional range, every figure named to its tariff and dated rate.
+The value of shaving that peak: avoided demand charges and mobile-unit fuel, set against battery cycle cost, as a directional range with every figure named to its tariff and dated rate.
 When a rate won't resolve, it says so rather than guessing.

 Not: a bill, a financed quote, or investment advice.
 The battery cycle cost is always counted, so an upside-only number is impossible.